 The City of La Crosse has a diverse trail system that includes wide paved trails to narrow singular direction trails.
 The same goes for the type of users of the trails.
 Users include, but are not limited to hikers, bikers, cross country skiers, snowshoes, dog walkers, and bird watchers.
-The purpose of this section is to focus on natural surfaced bluffland trails.
+For the purpose of this plan it will be focused on natural surfaced bluffland trails.

-Hixon Forest is the most highly trafficked natural area in the City of La Crosse and continues to evolve with the community and their desired needs.
-In 2016, the addition of a second railroad forced the alteration of the golf course and thus provided the parks with an opportunity to rework many highly erosive and maintenance heavy trails with modern best management practices.
-The most notable replacement was of the "TNT" trail with the Rotary Vista Trail.
-This trail was built to accommodate more users, include scenic overlooks and traverse the land in a sustainable way that reduces maintenance needs and the ecological impact.
-This is a multi-use trail that allows users to traverse from La Crosse's west side to another popular trail system called Upper Hixon.
+Hixon Forest, the most highly trafficked natural area in the City of La Crosse that continues to evolve with the community and their desired needs.
+In 2016 the addition of a second railroad forced the alteration of the golf course and thus provided the parks with an opportunity to rework many maintenance heavy trails with modern best management practices.
+The most notable replacement was of the "TNT' trail with the Rotary Vista Trail.
+This trail was built to accommodate more users, include scenic overlooks and traverse the land in a sustainable way that reduces erosion, maintenance needs and the ecological impact.
+This is a multi-use trail that allows users to traverse from the La Crosses west side to another popular trail system called Upper Hixon.
 Upper Hixon was developed with a partnership between the City of La Crosse and volunteer recreation organizations.
-Initially developed as mountain bike optimized trails, these trails are now managed as multi-use and continue to be adjusted to broader user groups.
+Initially developed as a mountain bike optimized trails these trails are now managed as multi use and continue to be adjusted to broader user groups.

 The City of La Crosse desires to develop and improve the recreational experiences available to be inclusive to all trail users.
-Trail users include but are not limited to hikers, walkers, joggers, bikers, snowshoes, skiers, photographers and bird waters.
-The city also recognizes the diversity of experiences that trail users seek and discloses it's important to note that some properties may be better geared to certain desired experiences.
+The City also recognizes the diversity of experiences that trail users seek and discloses it important to note that some properties may be better geared to certain desired experiences.
 For example, some trails may offer a contemplative experience while others a rigorous exercise experience.
 The experiences are subsequently a result of the permitted activities that vary as a result of how the properties were acquired.
-We believe that obtaining trail plans for sustainable, well designed trail systems that provide user groups with an enjoyable experience takes time and planning.
+The City believe that obtaining trail plans for sustainable, well designed trail systems that provide user groups with an enjoyable experience takes time and planning.
 Quality trail designs are done best when they tackle large tracts of land from the beginning to development.

-The city has a dedicated working committee of experts and volunteers that are involved in all aspects of trail planning from a variety of different organizations including the Wisconsin Department of Natural Resources, United States Fish and Wildlife Service, Board of Park Commissioners, Mississippi Valley Conservancy, WisCorps, University of Wisconsin - La Crosse Recreational Management advisors, Outdoor Recreation Alliance, Friends of the Blufflands, Friends of the La Crosse River Marsh, La Crosse Bluffland Coalition, certified trail builders and city staff.
+The City is dedicated to working with community experts, volunteers and organizations including Wisconsin Department of Natural Resources, United States Fish and Wildlife Service, Board of Park Commissioners, Mississippi Valley Conservancy, WisCorps, University of Wisconsin - La Crosse Recreational Management advisors, Outdoor Recreation Alliance, Friends of the Blufflands, Friends of the La Crosse River Marsh, La Crosse Bluffland Coalition, and certified trail builders as it relates to trail design and planning.